Do you grow berries at your place?

 - One of the biggest risks of infection is from the public.

-Field trips to fellow farmers are one of the fastest and most useful ways to learn new things in a short space of time.
+Field trips to fellow farmers are one of the fastest and most useful ways for us to learn new things in a short space of time.
 We know from experience how busy farming life is, and so are incredibly appreciative when farmers like Phil give so generously of their time to share their knowledge and expertise.

 It also lets us share the information with you, to help you on your very own berry journey.